Rumba19/MSCS_634_Lab_5/README.md

-# Hierarchical and DBSCAN Clustering Lab - README
+# Hierarchical and DBSCAN Clustering Lab
 ## Overview
 This lab explores two powerful unsupervised learning techniques—Hierarchical Clustering and DBSCAN—applied to the Wine dataset from scikit-learn.
 The lab demonstrates how different clustering algorithms perform on the same dataset and provides insights into their strengths, weaknesses, and optimal use cases.